-That a smartphone is getting smarter is no big news any more.
-But biometric security on smartphones such as Samsung Galaxy Note 3 and Apple iPhone 6 – now that is one region where tech giants still lots to do.
-Andriod has leaded the bunch with its face-recognition system and Motorola started using finger-print scanning in place of an unlock code on its Atrix 4G handset in 2011.
+A smartphone is getting smarter is no big news anymore.
+But, biometric security on smartphones such as Samsung Galaxy Note 3 and Apple iPhone 6 – now that is one region where tech giants still lots to do.
+Andriod has led the bunch with its face-recognition system and Motorola started using finger-print scanning in place of an unlock code on its Atrix 4G handset in 2011.
 Recent events have indicated that Apple iPhone 6 will also be jumping on the bandwagon with a fingerprint recognising system.

 Why would Tech Companies want biometric security?